cfiorentini/intuitRGC/README.md

 Sequents
 --------

-You can run the prover to check the validity/countersatisfiability  of a sequent (option `-c`); the sequent must be written in the input file using the following syntax.
+You can run the prover to check the validity/countersatisfiability  of a sequent (option `-g`); the sequent must be written in the input file using the following syntax.

 A  general clause has the form